Michael Dickson (American football): College career

 In his first season with the Longhorns, Dickson had 77 punts for 3,179 net yards for a 41.3 average in 2015.

-In the 2016 season, he had 65 punts for 3,079 net yards for a 47.4 average.
+In the 2016 season, Dickson had 65 punts for 3,079 net yards for a 47.4 average.

 In 2017, Dickson won the Ray Guy Award and was a unanimous All-American.
-Dickson was named MVP of the 2017 Texas Bowl.
-In his junior season, he had 84 punts for 3,984 net yards for a 47.4 average.
-In late December 2017, it was announced that Dickson would forgo his senior year at Texas in favor of the 2018 NFL Draft.
+He was named MVP of the 2017 Texas Bowl.
+In his junior season, Dickson had 84 punts for 3,984 net yards for a 47.4 average.
+In late December 2017, it was announced that Dickson would forgo his senior year at Texas in favor of the 2018 NFL draft.

-Collegiate statistics
+College statistics

 Professional career

-Dickson was drafted by the Seattle Seahawks in the fifth round, 149th overall, of the 2018 NFL Draft.
+Dickson was selected by the Seattle Seahawks in the fifth round, 149th overall, of the 2018 NFL draft.
 Dickson would go on to win the punting job, after the Seahawks released longtime veteran Jon Ryan during the preseason.
-He made his NFL debut in the Seahawks' season opener against the Denver Broncos.
-In the 27–24 loss, he had six punts for 354 net yards.
+He made his NFL debut during the season opening 27–24 road loss to the Denver Broncos, punting six times for 354 net yards.

 Dickson was named NFC Special Teams Player of the Week for his performance in Week 8 against the Detroit Lions.
 With minutes remaining at fourth-and-8 from their own three-yard line, Dickson was instructed to waste time in the end zone before giving up an intentional safety.
 Instead, after receiving the snap, he ran it nine yards for the first down, sealing the win.
 The unscripted play was later dubbed "The Aussie Sweep."
 Dickson was named the NFC Special Teams Player of the Month for November 2018.

-Dickson punted the ball 78 times for 3,759 yards in the 2018 season.
+Dickson punted 78 times for 3,759 yards in the 2018 season.
 His average of 48.2 yards per punt ranked as the second-highest in the league.
 In addition to punting, Dickson occasionally used the previously obscure drop kick maneuver on kickoffs for the Seahawks, both onside kicks and standard deep kicks.
 For his efforts, Dickson was voted into the 2019 Pro Bowl, the first rookie punter to participate since Dale Hatcher in 1985.
-In addition, Dickson was named as a first-team All-Pro.
+Dickson was also named as a first-team All-Pro.
+He was named to the PFWA All-Rookie Team.

 In the 2019 season, Dickson had 74 punts for 3,341 yards, an average of 45.2 yards per punt.